PaduaBass/code-challenge-delliv/README.md

   * Go to the project folder and run the following command:
   * `docker compose up` or `sudo docker compose up`
+  * in case of any conflict when running docker compose up, consider stopping the conflicting containers
 * 3 Access Browser

   * open the browser and go to: